gammu/gammu/docs/develop/project/contributing.rst

 Creating patches
 ----------------

-I will describe, how to make patch using diff.
-If you can't make it, simply send me info about changes in plain text email or attached ASCII file.
+If for whatever reason you don't want to use Git, you can also manually create patches using :program:`diff`.
+Also we can handle if you send us just the file you have changed with reference where did you take it.

+To manually create patch you can use following steps:

-1. copy source with Gammu, you start from, into "gammu" dir
+1. Copy source with Gammu, you start from, into ``gammu`` directory.
-2. copy source with Gammu, you want to modify, into "work" dir
+2. Copy source with Gammu, you want to modify, into ``work`` directory.
-3. make changes in "work"
+3. Make your changes in ``work`` directory.
-4. go into subdirectory with "gammu" and "work"
+4. Go into parent directory, where ``gammu`` and ``work`` directories are placed.
-5. make "diff -urx CVS gammu work > patchfile"
+5. Call ``diff -rup -X .git gammu work > patchfile``.
-6. send "patchfile" to me ;-)
+6. Send ``patchfile`` to us (you can use bug tracker or mailing list).